TasmimaT/design-pattern/Private Class Data.md

 ### Discussion :

-A class may expose its attributes (class variables) to manipulation when manipulation is no longer desirable after construction.
-Using the private class data design pattern prevents that undesirable manipulation.A class may have one-time mutable attributes that cannot be declared final.
+A class may expose its attributes (class variables) to manipulation when manipulation is no longer desirable after construction.The undesirable manipulation can be prevented by using the private class data design pattern.A class may have one-time mutable attributes that cannot be declared final.
 This design pattern allows one-time setting of these class attributes.
 The motivation for this design pattern comes from the design goal of protecting class state by minimizing the visibility of its attributes (data).

 The private class data design pattern  reduces expose of attributes by limiting their visibility.

 It reduces the number of class attributes by encapsulating them in single Data object.
-It allows the class designer to remove write privilege of attributes that are intended to be set only during construction, even from methods of the target class.
+It allows the class designer to remove writing privileges of attributes that are intended to be set only during construction, even from methods of the target class.

 ### Structure: